The Hunted (2003 film): Production

 The film was partially filmed in and around Portland, Oregon and Silver Falls State Park.
-Portland scenes were filmed in Oxbow Park, the South Park Blocks, the Columbia Blvd Treatment Plant, and Tom McCall Waterfront Park.
+Portland scenes were filmed in Oxbow Park, the South Park Blocks, the Columbia Blvd Treatment Plant, and Tom McCall Waterfront Park, as well as a chase scene involving a fake light rail train on the Hawthorne Bridge.
 The technical adviser for the film was Tom Brown Jr., an American outdoorsman and wilderness survival expert.
 The story is partially inspired by a real-life incident involving Brown, who was asked to track down a former pupil and Special Forces sergeant who had evaded capture by authorities.
 This story is told in Tom's book, Case Files Of The Tracker.
 Chapter 2 of this book, "My Frankenstein," describes Brown's tracking and fight with a former special operations veteran.

 The hand-to-hand combat and knife fighting in the film featured Filipino Martial Arts.
 Thomas Kier and Rafael Kayanan of Sayoc Kali were brought in by Benicio del Toro.
 They were credited as knife fight choreographers for the film.

 Reception

 Box office

 The box office for the film was less than its reported production budget of $55 million.
-The Hunted opened on March 14, 2003 at #3 in 2,516 theaters across North America and grossed $13.48 million during its opening weekend.
+The Hunted opened on March 14, 2003, at #3 in 2,516 theaters across North America and grossed $13.48 million during its opening weekend.
 It went on to gross $34,244,097 in North America and $11,252,437 internationally markets for a worldwide total of $45,496,534.

 Buena Vista International handles the distribution in Argentina, Australia, Belgium, Netherlands and parts of Latin America.

 Columbia TriStar Film Distributors International handles Finnish & Swedish theatrical distribution through its then distribution partner Nordisk Film.

 In United Kingdom - Redbus Film Distribution handles distribution under the name Helkon SK.
-It was released on 6th June 2003 (despite being renamed to Redbus on 6th May 2003).
+It was released on 6 June 2003 (despite being renamed to Redbus on 6 May 2003).